A Novel Framework for Uncertainty-Driven Adaptive Exploration: Related Work

-{\em Adaptive exploration:} Tokic et., al~\cite{tokic2010adaptive}, uses the Temporal-Difference Error to change the $\epsilon$ parameter of the $\epsilon$-greedy in each state.
-Hence, an agent is more likely to explore when uncertainty about the $Q$-function is high.
-Pislar et., al~\cite{pislar2022when} is the first work that actively attempts to create a modern framework for {\em intra-episodic} exploration.
-They argue that an agent should switch from exploitation to exploration when an external signal arrives.
-They propose numerous ``signals'' for changing modes, either heuristic or random ones.
-As noted earlier, these signals can be used as uncertainty mechanisms in ADEU.
-Similarly to~\cite{pislar2022when}, ez-greedy~\cite{dabney2021ez_greedy} suggests following directed behavior with random---sampled from a heavy-tailed distribution---length.
-This directed behavior, guides the agent to repeat a single action numerous times.
-Thus, it achieved excellent results in settings which require replicating the same action numerous times, such as DeepSea~\cite{osband2019deepSea} and Chain Walk~\cite{osband2016bdqn}.
-On a similar note,~\cite{lixandru2024ppo_adaptive} proposes an adaptive exploration variant of PPO~\cite{schulman2017ppo}, where the entropy term in the loss function is scaled by a heuristic based on the agent’s recently obtained rewards.
-Even though ADEU does not directly manipulate the loss, it can use this heuristic as $f(s)$.
-Finally, most goal-based exploration works~\citep{ecoffet2019goexplore,Ecoffet2021first_return_then_explore,torne2023breadcrumbs} can be considered as `adaptive exploration' ones since they replicate the known trajectory with no exploration, and then use some exploration to extend it.
+{\em Adaptive exploration:}~\citet{tokic2010adaptive} uses the TD-Error to change the $\epsilon$ of the $\epsilon$-greedy in each state.
+Hence, an agent is more likely to explore when uncertainty about the $Q$-function is high. \citet{pislar2022when} is the first work that actively attempts to create a framework for {\em intra-episodic} exploration.
+They propose numerous external ``signals'' for changing modes from exploitation to exploration, either heuristic or random ones.
+As noted earlier, these can be used as ADEU uncertainty mechanisms.
+Similarly to~\cite{pislar2022when}, $\epsilon$z-greedy~\cite{dabney2021ez_greedy} suggests following directed behaviour with random---sampled from a heavy-tailed distribution---length.
+This directed behaviour guides the agent to repeat a single action numerous times.
+Finally, most goal-based exploration works~\cite{ecoffet2019goexplore,Ecoffet2021first_return_then_explore,torne2023breadcrumbs} can be viewed as `adaptive exploration' ones since they replicate the known trajectory with no exploration, and then use some exploration to extend it.